The ISOW Scholarship provides full funding to international students whose lives have been disrupted by violent conflict at home.

 In the future specially designed courses might bring together sponsored WUSC and ISOW Scholars along with domestic Laurier students to study together and engage in structured intercultural education.

-The ISOW student club includes an Executive whose members fulfill various roles vital to managing the ISOW Scholarship Program.
+The ISOW student club includes a Management Team whose members fulfill various roles vital to managing the ISOW Scholarship Program.

 · Negotiating and designing partnerships with educational NGOs